-Still, many of us tend to forego disability insurance.
+Still, many people tend to forego disability insurance.
 If you’re relatively young and don’t have a history of health problems, disability insurance might seem unnecessary.

 But consider the following:

 Disability insurance is there to protect you if you’re unable to work because of an accident, injury or illness.
 If you're a small business owner, certain policies may also protect your business and reimburse any covered expenses incurred during your disability.
 This can help you avoid depleting your emergency fund or retirement savings if something happens.

 This is where you might have questions.
 What qualifies as a “disability”?
 How much does a plan cost?
 How much income will it provide in case of injury?
 The answer is: it depends on the plan.